jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### Odysee, GoalMate, FlashTag ~ 2015

-Odysee, GoalMate, and FlashTag were a trio of mobile social networking apps based around pictures and videos.
-I worked directly with the founders to develop MVP versions of all three apps from the ground up and launch them in the app stores.
+Odysee, GoalMate, and FlashTag were a trio of mobile social networking apps based around pics and videos.
+I worked <mark>directly with the founders to develop MVP versions</mark> of all three apps from scratch and launch them in the app stores.

 ### Upland Localytics ~ 2015

-Localytics is a mobile marketing solution for creating personalized mobile app experiences that drive engagement, loyalty, and conversion.
-I integrated Twitter’s advertising API into their app and consulted on the design of their payment processing integrations.
+Localytics is a mobile marketing solution for creating personalized mobile app experiences that drive engagement, loyalty, and conversion. <mark>I integrated Twitter’s advertising API into their app</mark> and consulted on the design of their payment processing integrations.

 ### Conjur, Inc. ~ 2015